robOcity/song-play-aws-redshift/README.md

 # AWS Redshift Data Warehouse

+How can you build a simple data pipeline on AWS to support your analytical users?
+In this repository, I will show how using AWS S# for storage, AWS Redshift to perform ETL and Python to orcestrate it.
+First, the data are extracted from JSON log files stored on S3 the SQL using Redshift's `copy` command that creates the staging tables.
+Next, SQL `insert` statements transform the data.
+Finally, I show you how to use the star-schema for analysis.

+## Files

+1. `create_tables.py` - Uses `sql_queries.py` and `utils.py` to drop (delete) and create all tables.
+After running this module the database is ready for data to be imported.

+1. `sql_queries.py` - Creates, inserts and drops all staging and star schema tables.
+Show how to analyzes the data in the star-schema.

+1. `utils.py` - Creates connections to a running AWS Redshift instance.
+Uses data stored in `dwh.cfg`.

+1. `events_log_jsonpath.json` - Maps data elements from the events log file into the events_staging table.
+More broadly, the jsonpaths file allows any hierarchical JSON data to be mapped into a flat SQL table.
+The field names are from the JSON file.
+Ordering determines which column they are insterted into the table.
+The JSON field listed in the first row in the jsonpaths file is inserted into the first column of the SQL table.

+1. `songplay_log_jsonpath.json` - Maps user's song play activity into the songplay_staging table.
+Plays the same role as is described above for the events log data.

+## Running

 ## Loading data on AWS Redshift -- A JSON example

 Load data from S3 using Redshift's `copy` command of JSON data.
 Let me point out a couple of arguments that I found particularly important.